 This purple beauty came into my life at the perfect time too, because I recently discovered that November is “Better Nutrition Month”.
 Orange fleshed sweet potatoes are praised for being one of the best sources for beta-carotene (the precursor to Vitamin A).
 But what about purple sweet potatoes?
 Their purple color is caused by anthocyanins which have important antioxidant and anti-inflammatory properties.
 But no matter the color, sweet potatoes contribute greatly towards your daily intake of Vitamin A and antioxidants.
 Totally nutritious and delicious!
 Now let’s make some gnocchi out of it, because it’s my favorite thing to make out of potatoes.

 Obviously, I do not expect you to find your own personal purple sweet potato grower but you can most definitely make these gnocchi with a regular sweet potato.
 I am not aware of any taste difference, but my color preference is most definitely biased.
 However, when trying to decide what kind of sauce to make with these gnocchi I was perplexed.
 At first I thought of a pancetta butter sauce, but felt like that was just an easy way out after the butter sauce I served with another sweet potato gnocchi recipe I posted.
-But then I though of the guiltless alfredo that I love so much and decided to change it up a bit with goat cheese instead of using cream cheese.
+But then I though of the lighter alfredo that I love so much and decided to change it up a bit with goat cheese instead of using cream cheese.
 Now I want to smother everything in this goat cheese alfredo sauce.
 It’s so stinking good!
 And not overpowering, for those of you that might not enjoy a strong goat cheese flavor.

 Serves 4, with some extra sauce